Realizability of hypergraphs and intrinsic link theory

 $\bullet$ for every pairwise disjoint pair, triple and triple among them the line passing through the pair, the plane passing through the first triple and the plane passing through the second triple, have no common points.

-A {\bf 2-(dimensional) cycle (modulo 2)} in 3-space is a set of triangles (non-degenerate to a segment or to a point) in 3-space such that every segment in 3-space is a side of an even number (possibly, zero) of triangles from the set.
+A {\bf 2-(dimensional) cycle (modulo 2)} in 3-space is a set of triangles (non-degenerate to a segment or to a point) in 3-space such that every segment in 3-space is a side of an even number of triangles from the set.
 An example of a 2-cycle is the collection of faces of a tetrahedron (or of another `triangulated surface'). {\it The vertices} of a 2-cycle are the vertices of its triangles. {\it The body} of a 2-cycle is the union of its triangles.
+Cf. \cite[\S3]{ADN+}.

 An example of a 2-cycle is the surface of a tetrahedron (possibly, degenerate).
 Also, (the body of) the $(3,3)$-product $T_{uvw}$ defined in \S\ref{s:mnonre} is the body of a 2-cycle.